Project

 Contacts

-Isabelle Monier, midwife and epidemiologist (isabelle.monier@inserm.fr)
+Isabelle Monier, scientific coordination lead (isabelle.monier@inserm.fr)

 Collaborations